 THE LINDY EFFECT - Importance of hard effort and dedication to good health From Old Knowledge

-Something fascinating happens when we study ancient wisdom.
-What is new in today’s society has a lot of value.
+There is a lot to learn from ancient knowledge.
+There are a lot of fascinating learnings when we study ancient wisdom.
+Today’s society places a lot of value on items that are the latest.
 The latest iPhone, for example, has an implicit belief that the most cutting-edge technology is the greatest.

 The Lindy Effect, first described by best-selling author Nassim Nicholas Taleb, is an idea that arose from this concept.
 He describes the Lindy Effect as “one of the most valuable, reliable, and global heuristics I’ve ever seen.”